noahehall/theBookOfNoah/linux/docker/docker.md

       - resolving hte location of a named szervice

 ### docker swarm architecture
+  - cluster discovery subsystem
+    - the heartbeat with
+      - resource useage statistics
+      - the local container list
   - swarm cluster is made up of two types of machines
     - swarm manager
       - the machine running Swarm in mamagement mode